dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 NumberOfHaplotypesWithTheDerivedAllele - For every coalescent simulation, this will be this number of haplotypes with the derived allele.
 This should match what you simulated on step 1.

-bash RunMsselCalculateDistance.sh 600 500 1 PopulationExpansionModel.txt 1000 250000 10 40
+bash RunMsselCalculateDistance.sh 600 500 1 PopulationExpansionModel.txt 250000 1000 10 40

 Then, we create the P(L|s) table using the following script:

 bash CreateNewP_L_Given_S_Table.sh NumberOfIdentifiers

+If you did simulations using a single identifier number this should be:

+bash CreateNewP_L_Given_S_Table.sh 1

 Where NumberOfIdentifiers must match the number of times you ran SimulateUsingISRoutine.sh and RunMsselCalculateDistance.sh starting from 1.